-Since a doctor will initiate treatment based on the severity of your asthma at diagnosis, he will assess and classify the severity of your asthma according to the latest guidelines for the management of asthma in adults and adolescents (2007), or the latest guidelines for children (2009).
+Since a doctor will initiate treatment based on the severity of your asthma at diagnosis, they will assess and classify the severity of your asthma according to the latest guidelines for the management of asthma in adults and adolescents (2007), or the latest guidelines for children (2009).

 Asthma severity is assessed only at the first consultation to decide which initial treatment to start, but after this the doctor will use a similar system (see below) to assess asthma control in order to guide decisions to either maintain or adjust therapy, i.e. to step it up if necessary, or down if possible.